 Add to these two programs the 100% VA loan backed by the Department of Veterans Affairs and the no-money-down, “rural housing” loan from the U.S. Department of Agriculture (USDA), and you’ll find today’s home buyers with no shortage of low- and no-downpayment home loan options.

-For many Plattsburgh buyers, the choice of which low-downpayment loan to choose will rest between the FHA loan and the Conventional 97.
+For many first time home buyers, the choice of which low-downpayment loan to choose will rest between the FHA loan and the Conventional 97.
 This is because VA loans are available to military borrowers only; and USDA loans are restricted to suburban and rural areas, with maximum income limits.

-Plattsburgh FHA homeowners get access to loans of up to 30 years and minimum downpayment requirements as low as 3.5%; and, FHA mortgage rates routinely beat the market average — often by a quarter-percentage point or more.
+FHA homeowners get access to loans of up to 30 years and minimum down payment requirements as low as 3.5%; and, FHA mortgage rates routinely beat the market average — often by a quarter-percentage point or more.

 In order to get the FHA’s backing, banks must only verify that loans meet minimum FHA lending standards, a collection of rules which are more commonly known as the “FHA mortgage guidelines”.